-"Days" shall mean contracted workdays in the official calendar for employees, except when a grievance is submitted on or after June 1, "days" shall consist of all calendar days except holidays so that the matter may be resolved before the close of the school term or as soon as possible thereafter.
+"Days" for purposes of this Article shall mean school days when school is in session as specified in the school calendar and actual District business days when school is not in session.
 The number of days indicated at each step shall be considered a maximum, and every effort shall be made to expedite the process, except that, by mutual consent of the grievant and person or persons by whom the grievance is being considered, may extend the time limit.
 Grievances may be submitted during the summer vacation period.